ptrgags/chaos-game-3d/README.md

 Viewer:

 * Generate fractals in `viewer/<fractal_id>`
-* Run  `python make_index.py` to generate `fractals.json`.
-This will populate a list of fractals from the tileset JSON files in `viewer/<fractal_id>/tileset.json`.
-This uses tileset metadata, so only the newer GLB tilesets are supported
+* From the `viewer/` directory, run  `python make_index.py` to generate `fractals.json`.
+This is a list of fractal names, IDs and descriptions pulled from the tileset JSON files (`viewer/<fractal_id>/tileset.json`).
+    This only works for newer GLB fractals.
 * Run the `viewer` directory as a static site (e.g. via `http-server` (Node.js) or `python -m http.server`)